 - Vocabulary: You are responsible for learning both the vocabulary introduced in class and in the activities.
 The vocabulary lists at the end of the chapter will be the basis for the vocabulary quizzes together with other vocabulary highlighted in class.
 Each vocabulary quiz consists of five words. - Video and reading assignments: These assignments are designed to increase your ability to understand spoken and written Spanish.
 You are expected to watch videos (short movies, songs, movies and interviews) or read small segments from Acceso before you get to class on Wednesday and Friday.
 This is essential to work on your reading and listening comprehension, but also be able to participate in class discussions.
 Most video assignments are short except for the movies on week 3 and 9.
-Plan to watch these movies ahead of time and complete the movie guides while you are watching the movies. - Conversation midterm: The conversation midterm will be a short conversation with one of your classmates that will be recorded.
-During the conversation you may not use any external resources.
-You will record and upload the conversation to Canvas.
-Your camera must be on and we must be able to see your face (check the lighting beforehand).
-External resources (e.g., notes, word lists, etc.) are not allowed, whether on your desk or on your screen. - Conversation final: An individual 15-minute conversation with your instructor that will be recorded.
+Plan to watch these movies ahead of time and complete the movie guides while you are watching the movies. - Conversation midterm: The conversation midterm will be a short conversation with one of your classmates that will be recorded. - Conversation final: An individual 15-minute conversation with your instructor that will be recorded.
 Sign up in class in week 10 for an appointment during finals week.
 The oral cannot be taken earlier.
-Your instructor will judge the final oral for comprehension, content, vocabulary, fluency, grammar, and pronunciation.
-No external resources such as notes or translators may be used during the final.
-Note: Your Conversation final may take place on Zoom.
-Your camera must be on and we must be able to see your face (check the lighting beforehand).
-External resources (e.g., notes, word lists, etc.) are not allowed, whether on your desk or on your screen. - ePortfolio: You will be expected to post some of your written and spoken assignments in a portfolio webpage.
+Your instructor will judge the final oral for comprehension, content, vocabulary, fluency, grammar, and pronunciation. - ePortfolio: You will be expected to post some of your written and spoken assignments in a portfolio webpage.
 This portfolio will highlight some of the work that you will do in class. - Written assignments: There will be two different writing assignments.
 Your instructor will provide specific instructions for each composition as well as a grading rubric.
 In grading your composition, your instructor will take into consideration use of vocabulary and grammar covered in class, organization and creativity. - Video presentation: You will be expected to record yourself talking in Spanish about a topic of your interest.
 More information about this assignment will be given in class.